Ascandinavian/earthfirst/readme.md

 ---

 **For now, nothing is within the folders.
-Everything is being put together inside the aggregate.md file. just click on it above to open it and look at it.**
+Everything is being put together inside the aggregate.md file. just click on it above to open it and look at it.** links will replace the page you're looking at, so if you `ctrl` + click on them they will open in a new tab.
+This way you don't have to keep navigating back and forth

 ---